BLamy/vite-plugin-use-electron/README.md

 Key files involved in this mechanism:

 *   `vite-plugin-use-main.ts`: The heart of the build-time magic.
-*   `src/shared/main-operations.ts`: Where `"use main"` functions are defined and exported.
+*   `src/shared/main-operations.ts`: Where `"use electron"` functions are defined and exported.
 The `MainApi` type is also here.
 *   `electron.vite.config.ts`: Where the `useMainPlugin` is configured for all three targets.
 *   `src/main/index.ts`: Imports and calls `setupMainHandlers` from the generated file.
 *   `src/preload/index.ts`: Imports the generated preload bridge (`require('./_generated_preload_bridge.js')`).